Siphnian Treasury: The north frieze

-The theme on the north frieze is the Battle of the Giants (Gigantomachy), namely the battle of the sons of the Earth, the Giants, with the Olympian gods for power.
+The theme on the north frieze depicts the Gigantomachy: the battle of the sons of the Earth, the Giants, and the Olympian gods for power.
 It is a widespread myth about the conflict between the old and the new world order, depicted very frequently in ancient Greek art.
 It symbolizes the triumph of order and civilization over savagery, barbarism and anarchy.
 On one side are the Giants.
-Heavily armed with helmets, shields, breastplates and greaves, they are attacking the gods from the right with spears, swords and stones.
+Heavily armed with helmets, shields, breastplates, and greaves, they are attacking the gods from the right with spears, swords, and stones.
 On the opposite side are the gods.
-First, Hephaestus stands out with his short chiton, standing in front of his bellows.
-He is followed by two females fighting two Giants, then Dionysus (or possibly Heracles), and Themis on her chariot drawn by lions.
+First, Hephaestus stands out with his short chiton, standing in front of his bellows and manufacturing a weapon.
+He is followed by two uncertain female figures fighting two Giants, then Dionysus, and Themis on her chariot drawn by lions.
 A pair of gods who are shooting their arrows against the Giants must be Artemis and Apollo.
 They are followed by the other gods, but these sculptures do not survive in good condition.

 This side of the frieze could be seen from the Sacred Way, as the pilgrims ascended towards the Oracle.
-This way, they had the opportunity to admire the scene of Gigantomachy, which transforms through the artistic relief into a narrative, unfolding in multiple levels, which nevertheless maintains its visibility, consistency and figurative nature despite the interwoven figures and the various action scenes.
+This way, they had the opportunity to admire the scene of Gigantomachy, which transforms through the artistic relief into a narrative, unfolding in multiple levels, which nevertheless maintains its visibility, consistency, and figurative nature despite the interwoven figures and the various action scenes.